McLeodMoores/xl4j/README.md

 ## Deployment features
  - Zero-install (a.k.a.
 XCOPY install) works for non-Adminstrator users who lack permission to install software and allow hosting installation files on a network share.
- - No manually run background server.
+ - No manually-run background server.
  - Installation can be custom configured to hide configuration and developer options from end users.
  - White labelling.
- - In-build access to logs without digging around in Temp directories or CLI windows.
+ - In-built access to logs without digging around in Temp directories or CLI windows.